A man working on an air conditioner in front of a brick wall.

 morris jenkins tech holding refrigerant cables

-Did you know water boils at a lower temperature in the mountains than it does at sea level?
-The more pressure in the atmosphere, the higher the temperature needs to be for water to boil.
 Different refrigerants absorb and release heat under different pressures.
 The pressure in your coils is controlled in a way that makes the refrigerant boil (which is how it absorbs heat and cools your home).
 If you mix refrigerant, it might not boil.
 That means it may not remove heat from your home.
 Even if it does cool your house, it’ll be working harder to do it.
-Your utility bills will likely go up, and your AC probably won’t live as long as it should.
+Your utility bills will likely go up, and your AC probably won’t last as long as it should

-What Should I Replace R-22 With?
+What Should I Replace R-22 Refrigerant With?

 the morris jenkins refrigerant station.

 If your R-22 system isn’t working like it did in its prime, it might be worth looking into replacements.
-Your new unit would be installed with R-410a, so no need to worry about replacing your refrigerant!
+Your new unit would be installed with R-454B, so no need to worry about replacing your refrigerant!
 If you’re ready to talk about replacing your AC, we offer free in-home estimates.
 Just give us a call!

 morris jenkins tech checking refrigerant levels.